 New Student Orientation is a unique experience aimed to help new students, and their families, get off to the best start possible.
-Orientation includes timeless traditions, tons of critical information as well as innovative programming aimed to prepare students for the first day of classes and potential challenges in the first year of college.
+Orientation will take place Aug.
+18-22 and includes timeless traditions, tons of critical information as well as innovative programming aimed to prepare students for the first day of classes and potential challenges in the first year of college.
 This year will be slightly different as orientation will be conducted in small groups of 10 to 12 students who have enrolled in the same first-year experience class.
 Each small group will be led by an extensively trained TU Student Peer Mentor and an assigned professional Student Success Coach.
 The Peer Mentor and Success Coach will work with students the entire first year helping them make academic and social connections on campus.
 Social distancing policies will dictate how many students they will be able to meet in person.
 There will also be events hosted by Housing if they are living on campus and the Student Association, TU’s student government, will be conducting activities to connect students virtually or in-person with others outside of their orientation group.

 COVID-19 Housing and Dining FAQs for Students

 We are excited to announce all-new dining this fall at the Student Union which will include new, easily customizable mobile ordering options, made-to-order meals and grab-and-go items as previously offered before from our wide array of eateries.
 This year the Pat Case Dining Center at the Student Union will offer numerous, fresh hot and cold options including all-you-care to eat made to order items while in the dining center.

 Students are encouraged to dine outside in small groups or in living spaces with suitemates or apartment roommates as there will be limited seating available in the Student Union during the fall semester.
 The facility will be monitored and cleaned frequently to ensure your safety while dining and may include limiting the number of students, staff and faculty to ensure safe physical distancing.